faenrandir/a_careful_examination/documents/book_of_mormon/the_bom_and_the_twelve_points_of_pelagius.md

+---
-## The Book of Mormon, the twelve points of Pelagianism, and Protestant thought in the early 1800s
+title: "The Book of Mormon, the twelve points of Pelagianism, and Protestant thought in the early 1800s"

-by bwv549
+permalink: /bom-and-twelve-points-of-pelagianism-in-early-1800s/
+doctype: snippet
+layout: page
+---

 Summary: The Book of Mormon flatly contradicts or significantly modifies virtually every point espoused by Pelagius and does so in a manner similar to standard Protestant discourse of the time, although significant variance in justification, rationale, and presentation is certainly observed across the various works from the early 1800s.